Ah, the Italian Sub: fatty, tangy, and oh-so enjoyable.

 Those soft hoagie rolls your deli’s trying to pawn off on you?
 Save those for panzanellas, bread pudding, and homemade breadcrumbs.

-While every other sandwich in the world starts with good bread, the perfect Italian Sub starts with a good salad.
+While every other sandwich in the world starts with good bread, the perfect Italian Sub starts with a good Italian summer salad or any season really..

 Since this sandwich is all about balance and the rest of the ingredients have a creamy and fatty mouth feel, it is important that your salad be sharp enough to cut through all that richness.